Snow, wind hammer U.S. Northeast in 'life-threatening' blizzard

 “This is a dangerous situation.
 A life-threatening situation,” Cuomo told a noontime news conference.
 “Expect closures.
 It’s going to get very bad very quickly.”

-Outdoor subway service in New York City was suspended as of 2 p.m.
-EST (1900 GMT), officials said.
-Upwards of 90% of flights at New York City-area airports have been canceled, according to Rick Cotton, executive director of the Port Authority of New York and New Jersey, and operations at La Guardia and John F. Kennedy airports in Queens have been suspended.
+More than 90% of flights at New York City-area airports were canceled, said Rick Cotton, executive director of the Port Authority of New York and New Jersey, and operations suspended at La Guardia and John F. Kennedy airports in Queens.

-The PATH commuter train service linking Manhattan and New Jersey also suspended service as of 3 p.m.
-EST (2000 GMT), Cotton said.

-The stormy weather affected more than just roads and travel as COVID-19 vaccination sites and testing locations were forced to close or change their schedules.
+COVID-19 vaccination sites and testing locations were forced to close or change schedules.

 All six vaccine mega-sites across New Jersey were closed on Monday, and vaccine appointments were rescheduled at many New York state-run sites.
 Vaccinations and testing were also suspended at New York City public hospitals and health centers.

-De Blasio said that, with the city facing up to 22 inches (56 cm) of snow, vaccinations would be postponed on Tuesday as well.
+De Blasio said that, with the city facing up to 22 inches (56 cm) of snow, vaccinations would be postponed on Tuesday.
 “The storm is disrupting our vaccination effort, and we need to keep people safe,” he told a news briefing.

-In Boston, health officials announced the closure Monday of a COVID-19 vaccine clinic at the Reggie Lewis Center, a large indoor sports center.
+In Boston, health officials closed a COVID-19 vaccine clinic at the Reggie Lewis Center, a large indoor sports center.

-Still, some Northeasterners greeted the heavy snowfall with excitement, taking to social media to share photos of streets, parks and backyards blanketed with the white stuff, as well as happy pets playing in the snow.
+Some Northeasterners welcomed the heavy snowfall, sharing on social media photos of streets, parks and backyards blanketed with the white stuff, and happy pets playing in the snow.

 “The amount of snow in my backyard is insane!
 Plus it’s still snowing!
 It’s halfway up the back fence,” New York City resident Sarah posted on Twitter.

-Reporting by Maria Caspani in New York, additional reporting by Barbara Goldberg in Maplewood, New Jersey; Editing by Jonathan Oatis
+Reporting by Maria Caspani in New York, additional reporting by Barbara Goldberg in Maplewood, New Jersey and Rich McKay in Atlanta; Editing by Jonathan Oatis and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.